unbit/uwsgi-hetzner/README.md

 Each node has different priority (from 9999 to 9997)

-The lord action it the 'hetzner-failoverip' one, exposed by the 'hetzner' plugin.
+The lord action is the 'hetzner-failoverip' one, exposed by the 'hetzner' plugin.
 This is a keyval based option:

 ``username`` web api username (required)